-NEW THIS YEAR: 4-Her's must enter all showmanship classes for each species that they intend to show at the fair, and must be listed on livestock entry form.
-Use one Junior Fair Livestock Entry Form for each animal species.
-(Dairy Cattle, Sheep, Rabbits, Cavies, Poultry, Beef Cattle, Dogs, Horses and Dairy Goats).
-Use a separate entry for each breed of Dairy Cattle.
-All entries must be in the Cooperative Extension Office by July 15, 2023.
+4-Her's must enter all showmanship classes for each species that they intend to show at the fair, and their name must be listed on their animal entry forms.
+Use one 4-H Animal Entry Form for each animal species.
+(Dairy Cattle, Sheep, Rabbits, Poultry, Beef Cattle, Dogs, Cats and Goats).
+Use a separate entry for each specie of animal.
+Use the Horse Project Certification and Fair Entry Form for all horses.
+All entries must be in the Cooperative Extension Office by July 1, 2025.
 Cloverbud exhibitors should indicate Cloverbud status on entry form.

-Attach ONE double-entry card for each 4-H youth building exhibit prior to putting it on display.
+4-H Youth Building Projects entered this year should have been registered through the Cooperative Extension Office by July 1, 2025.
+Attach your project entry card for each 4-H youth building exhibit prior to putting it on display.
 These cards will be available in advance at the Cornell Cooperative Extension office prior to judging day and should be securely attached before bringing the exhibit to the Fair.
-Double entry cards will be available in the Youth Building on judging day.
-Age on double entry exhibit card will determine eligibility for classes that have age limits.
+Project entry cards will be available in the Youth Building on judging day.
+Age on project entry exhibit cards will determine eligibility for classes that have age limits.

-Each double-entry card and/or Livestock Entry Form must be filled in completely, including certification, and must be typed, printed or written legibly in ink.
-CARDS NOT READABLE OR NOT COMPLETELY FILLED IN WILL BE DISQUALIFIED FOR PREMIUM MONEY.
+Each project entry exhibit card and/or Livestock Entry Form must be filled in completely, including certification, and must be typed, printed or written legibly in ink.
+CARDS NOT LEGIBLE OR NOT COMPLETELY FILLED IN WILL BE DISQUALIFIED FOR PREMIUM MONEY.
 SAME RULE APPLIES TO VOUCHER ENTRY FORMS.
 It is very important to read the "Important Notice" section of this fair book.